rcorre/jsonizer/README.md

 object only needs to support deserialization, marking a constructor is sufficient.

+If a type has no default (no-args) constructor and jsonizer cannot invoke any constructor marked with @jsonize, it will throw a `JsonizeConstructorException` which provides info on what constructors were attempted.

 ## Factory construction
 This is one of the newer and least tested features of jsonizer.
 Suppose you have the following classes: